FledgeXu/BosonEnglish/src/introduction/how-minecraft-works.md

 This is very important section where you must build a model image of Minecraft running in your own brain, which will help you understand the concepts covered later.

-In this section I'll go over how Minecraft works in general and it's very important concept: the "sides".
+In this section I'll go over how Minecraft works in general and its very important concept: the "sides".

 Minecraft generally belongs to "C/S (Client/Server) Architecture".
 So what is "server" and what is "client"?